How to Select the Right Pool Check Valve

 Spa Blowers

-For pools with spas, you might need a blower line that adds air to the jets in the spa.
-Many builders put the blower on top of a tall pipe.
-This way, water will not get into it and ruin it.
-Builders often put a check valve on it so that water does not get back in there and destroy the blower.
+For pools with spas, you might need a blower line that adds air to the spa jets.
+Many builders put the blower on top of a tall pipe so that water will not get into it and ruin it.
+Builders often put a check valve on it so that water does not get back in and destroy the blower.

 Ozonators

-Ozonators often use a ball check valve right on the ozone feed pipe.
-They help keep gas flowing in a single direction while preventing water from flowing back into the ozone chamber.
+Ozonators often use a ball check valve on the ozone feed pipe.
+These valves help keep gas flowing in a single direction while preventing water from flowing back into the ozone chamber.

 Spa Overflow Lines